 The most commonly abused Opiates include Heroin, Methadone, Suboxone, Oxycontin (Oxycodone HCL), Vicadin (Hydrocodone), Morphine, Codeine, Fentanyl, and Opium.
 Abused for centuries, opium, laudenum and morphine addiction reached its height in the United States in the early 1900â€²s.
 As a response to the addiction problem, the Bayer Corporation created Heroin to help addicts withdraw off of Opiates.
 Later, during World War II, Methadone was created to combat morphine addiction.
 In the late 20th century, Suboxone was created to help addicts to withdraw off of Methadone and Heroin.
 It is important to understand that each of these substances are classed as Opiates and are addictive and mood altering.
 Many people make the mistake of substituting Methadone for Oxycontin as an attempt to get off of the Oxycontin and end up addicted to the Methadone.

 The Methadone Downward Spiral Before the Oxycontin Intervention

 The most common cycle of addiction involving Oxycontin is a user who begins using Opiates intermittently, then over time becomes physically addicted and begins using daily.
 Since Oxycontin has a time release base, many users quickly discover that if they crush the pill and snort it they can bypass the time release and get the full effects almost instantaneously.
-After becoming physically addicted, there is an 60% likelihood of becoming an IV drug user within the next 3 years.
-It is important to understand that statistically less than 1% of Opiate addicts quit using without the aid of some form of intervention or treatment.
+After becoming physically addicted, there is a 60% likelihood of becoming an IV drug user within the next 3 years.
+It is important to understand that statistically, less than 1% of Opiate addicts quit using without the aid of some form of intervention or treatment.
 A significantly less percentage actually quit using Methadone without the aid of treatment.
 The reason for this is the significantly more difficult withdrawal of Methadone than with other Opiates.